 She is a graduate of Purdue University and served eight years in the U.S. Navy.
-She received her commission via the NROTC Scholarship Program.
 She served aboard the combat logistics ship USS SHASTA (AE-33) as the Combat Information Center Officer.
-During the second half of her three-year tour, she completed a six-month deployment in the Arabian Gulf as the Auxiliaries and Electrical Officer and as the Intelligence Officer.
+She completed a six-month deployment in the Arabian Gulf as the Auxiliaries and Electrical Officer and as the Intelligence Officer.

 LTC Mariger was one of the first women to serve aboard a Pacific Fleet cruiser, the USS PORT ROYAL (CG-73).
 She served as the Strike Officer, Public Affairs Officer, and Female Crew Integration Officer.
-During another six-month deployment she qualified for Tactical Action Officer and was the Tomahawk Launch Area Coordinator for three Battle Groups during increased tensions with Iraq.
+During another deployment she qualified for Tactical Action Officer and was the Tomahawk Launch Area Coordinator for three Battle Groups during increased tensions with Iraq.